Payments apps overview

 This section describes the requirements for making transactions using a payments app.
 Payment apps must also support test mode.

-Payments apps must implement mTLS to handle all* requests where they are acting as the server and Shopify as the client.
-This is the case when Shopify initiates sessions with payments apps.
-In those cases, Shopify uses its own client certificate.
-Payments apps must use the self-signed CA provided below to validate that certificate.
+void requests.
+In these cases, Shopify uses its own client certificate.
+Payments apps need to use the provided self-signed CA to validate Shopify's certificate.
 Using mTLS in these scenarios allows payments apps to verify that the client initiating the request is Shopify and that the traffic between Shopify and the payments app is trusted and secure.

 Because mTLS is mutual, the payments app also needs to provide a certificate that Shopify will validate.
 For this certificate, you need to use a Trusted CA Signed SSL Certificate, and not Shopify’s self-signed CA.